screeninvader/slackomatic-frontend/README.md

 slackomatic frontend
 ====

 ######!!!
-Assumes that the app root is in /home/pi/nodejs!!!
+Assumes that the production app root is in /home/pi/nodejs!!!
 ######the git clone instructions below will fail if this directory does not exist

 #What does this app do?
-This nodejs application serves the frontend for the slackomatic api. a bunch of html, css, javascript and image files served using expressjs
+This nodejs application serves the frontend for the slackomatic api. one index.html, a slackomatic.appcache file, the favicon.ico and two images for the shutdown warning and the cleanup warning.

+The AppCache allows this site to work even if the server goes down.

 ```bash
 #clone git repository